Reflux & Hiatus Hernia Treatment

 What is a Hiatus Hernia?

 A hiatus hernia occurs when part of the stomach pushes up through the diaphragm into the chest.
-This can weaken the valve between the oesophagus and stomach, allowing acid to flow back upwards, leading to reflux symptoms.
+This can weaken the valve between the oesophagus and stomach, allowing acid to flow back upwards and leading to reflux symptoms.
 Hiatus hernias vary in size and severity.
-While some cause no symptoms, others are closely associated with chronic acid reflux and may require specialist treatment.
+Some cause no symptoms, while others are closely associated with chronic acid reflux and may require specialist treatment.

 What is Acid Reflux (GORD/GERD)?